Clubs and Teams

 Students can learn more and sign up to volunteer in the Campus Ministry Office.

 Link Ambassadors are members of a high school transition program that welcomes freshmen and transfer students and supports their first year experience at Totino-Grace.
 As role models, mentors, and student leaders, juniors and seniors build relationships with our newest students to help them discover what it takes to be successful during the transition to high school.
 Ambassadors quite simply are the faces of Totino-Grace!
 These students take leadership roles in welcoming and guiding prospective students and families through the Admissions process through a variety of events.
-Eagle ambassadors play key roles during our school visits to our partner Catholic grade schools, at Admissions’ Open House events (fall and winter), the Placement Exam, Eagle Games, Middle School Fun Night, our 7th Grade Academic Luncheon, and host students who wish to Experience TG.
+Eagle ambassadors play key roles during our school visits to our partner Catholic grade schools, at Admissions Open House events, the Placement Exam, Eagle Games, Middle School Fun Night, our 7th Grade Academic Luncheon, and host students who wish to Experience TG.
 Leaders will develop and fine tune their leadership skills while guiding new students as they discover and experience the outstanding community at Totino-Grace!

 National Honor Society (NHS) is the nation's premier organization recognizing outstanding high school students.
 More than a mere honor roll, NHS honors those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
 These characteristics have been associated with membership in the organization since its inception in 1921.
 Totino-Grace has been a member of National Honor Society since 1984.
 Students can qualify for and apply to join NHS following the end of first semester of their junior year.
 Participants must maintain a 3.6 or higher GPA, serve as a leader on and off campus, and commit to service.

 Contact: Ms. Lydia Scheiber

 The Totino-Grace Respect Life Student Group works within the school community to nurture and sustain a fundamental respect for human life at every stage of its existence and in every situation, from the moment of conception to the point of natural death.
-The Respect Life Student Group advances the teaching of the Church regarding the gift of life through education, advocacy and service.
+The Respect Life Student Group advances the teaching of the Church regarding the gift of life through education, advocacy, and service.